This post may contain affiliate links. Please read our disclosure policy.

 1/2 cup uncooked long grain white rice

-2 tablespoons tomato paste
+3 tablespoons tomato paste

-1 14.5-ounce can diced tomatoes with juice
+1 14.5-ounce can diced tomatoes with juice (see notes for brand recommendations)

 1 teaspoon Worcestershire sauce

-1 cup shredded cheddar cheese, optional and not shown in our photo
+1 cup shredded cheddar cheese, for serving

 Instructions

-Add onion, peppers, garlic, ground beef, dry mustard, chili powder, salt and pepper.
+- Add onion, peppers, garlic, ground beef, dry mustard, chili powder, salt and pepper.
 Sauté until ground beef is no longer pink, breaking up beef as you cook.
 (Drain any excess grease.)

-Add rice and cook for two minutes letting rice absorb liquid.
+- Add rice and cook for two minutes letting rice absorb liquid.

-Add tomato paste and cook for one minute.
+- Add tomato paste and cook for one minute.

 Last Step!
 Please leave a review and rating letting us know how you liked this recipe!
 This helps our business thrive & continue providing free recipes.